Gamemode-One/docs/docs/entities.md

 - Component Groups should be in the orders: Statics, States, Functions

 ### Types
-- Functional
+- Static
-  - Functional Component Groups are added for a one time action E.G Spawn another entity
+  - Static Component Groups are added when an entity is spawned E.G A Variant
-  - They should be in the form "namespace:func_X"
+  - They should be in the form "namespace:static_X"
 - State
   - State Component Groups are added for changing the behaviours of an entity E.G Chase player
   - They should be in the form "namespace:state_X"
-- Static
+- Function
-  - Static Component Groups are added when an entity is spawned E.G A Variant
+  - Functional Component Groups are added for a one time action E.G Spawn another entity
-  - They should be in the form "namespace:static_X"
+  - They should be in the form "namespace:func_X"

 ## Events
 ### General Rules